johnw230873/vscode-plugin-Terraform-Docs/README.md

 # Terraform-Docs VSCode Extension

-This is a Visual Studio Code extension that allows you to generate Terraform documentation by running the `terraform-docs` command.
+This is a Visual Studio Code extension uses the application `terraform-docs`, it allows for easy creation of docuementation by allowing the developer to right click on any Terraform file in the module folder and select `Create Terraform Documentation`

 ## Features